 What will wow you, however, are the interior lines of the building; so fanciful, unusual and unexpected.
 The center was constructed with no angular lines at all, only smooth curves creating an impression of a flowing structure.
 It’s like visiting a bizarre futuristic Disney exhibit or what you imagine the interior of an alien spaceship to look like.

-I love visiting local markets.
+I love visiting local markets and the Yasil Bazar is definitely one of the best places to visit in Baku.
 Here is where you can get a real feel for the country; what things cost, what people eat; the locals’ daily interactions.
 In Baku the market to go to is the Yasil Bazar.

 Yasil Bazar sells fruits, vegetables, meat, nuts and spices.
 Good items to purchase that are typical of the area are the delicious Azeri teas, the local saffron and the sweet baklavas in dozens of colorful variations.

 Azeri cuisine.
 What to eat in Baku and where to eat it.

 I really liked Azeri food.
 The cuisine has lots of variety and the food is very “farm-to-table.”

 An Azeri meal begins with a small salad followed by soup.
 Next comes the main course and dessert.
 This format never varied wherever I went.